mihirdeo16/ab-testing/docs/source/index.rst

 A/B testing is process which allows developer/data scientist to analyze and evaluate, the performance of products in through analyze experiment.
 In this process two or more versions of a variable (web page, page element, products etc.) are shown to different segments of website visitors to determine which version leaves the maximum impact and drives business metrics.
-The goal of this library is to create a tool which will help in evaluating these experiment's results made any significant impact or not.
+Based on the feedback one can understand the conversion rate and significance of change.
+The goal of this library is to create a tool which will help in evaluating these experiment's results.

 Table of Content
 -----------------